Comprehensive Eye Exams vs. Routine Vision Exams

 An ophthalmic assistant or technician will document any medical or family history and current symptoms, then perform a number of tests to check pressure, muscle function, and dryness, among quite a few other things.
 He or she will also perform the refractometry, a guide to your current glasses prescription.
 If you have medical eye conditions or are at risk, the doctor may authorize additional tests.
 Depending on your eye health, the technician portion can take 20-45 minutes.

-After the optician puts in your dilating drops, they usually need about 15 minutes to take effect.
+After the ophthalmic technician puts in your dilating drops, they usually need about 15 minutes to take effect.
 When the doctor calls you back for the final part of your exam, they will carefully review the data that has been collected and double-check your prescription.
-Then they use the slit lamp to look at the surface of the eye, the lens, and finally the retina – this is where things like Cataracts are often part of the natural aging process, and most people will develop a cataract at some point in their lives, typically causing a person’s vision to become clouded or blurry.
-There are a number of reasons believed to be linked to the formation of cataracts.
-Learn more here.cataracts and potentially-damaging Diabetic Retinopathy is a deleterious effect of diabetes on the eyes.
-People with diabetes are at risk of developing this retinal disease, which can ultimately lead to blindness if left untreated.
-Learn more here.retinal Macular Degeneration is the leading cause of blindness in Americans who are 65 and older.
-It is typically caused by damage or deterioration of the central area of the retina.
-Learn more here.problems are detected.
+Then they use the slit lamp to look at the surface of the eye, the lens, and finally the retina – this is where things like glaucoma, macular degeneration, diabetic retinopathy, and other diseases are detected.
 The doctors use what they see, plus all the information the technicians have gathered, to determine what is going on with your eye.
 You should leave your visit armed with knowledge and with an updated glasses prescription, if needed.

 What our Comprehensive Eye Exam is not:

-While this exam is the one we always perform for your routine eye check-up, it is not actually a “routine vision exam” by the usual standards.
+This exam is not actually a “wellness vision exam” by the usual standards.
 The comprehensive medical eye exam (CMEE) is more like a medical doctor visit than a vision test: the technician, much like a nurse, gets all sorts of vital information before the doctor sees you.
-The testing and information is more in-depth than that of a routine eye exam, which may involve some of the same things, such as a pressure check or visual acuity test, but does not allow enough time for all the aspects of your eye to be covered.
+The testing and information is more in-depth than that of a wellness eye exam, which may involve some of the same things, such as a pressure check or visual acuity test, but does not allow enough time for all the aspects of your eye to be covered.
 In fact, if a medical problem is detected during the course of your routine eye exam, you would probably have to come back for a separate medical exam and testing at another time, or even get sent elsewhere for it.

 But eye exams aren’t exactly the same as a visit to your regular doctor, either.
 Another question we get asked by patients is: “Why do I spend over half an hour with a technician and only ten minutes with the doctor?”